sigecuqui/Expenses-table-React.js/README.md

 ## Learning React.js

 This repository is used to put my learning tasks from Udemy.
-First task: Create Expenses Table and use React.js basics: components, props, clean JSX code, atc.
+First task: Create Expenses Table and use React.js basics: its all about components and props configuring these components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).